 A Harmonious New World

-As the Stoor Worm died the entire sky with smoke and believing the world was ending the islanders clambered up a hillside to watch the final death throes of the creature at a safe distance from the tidal waves and earthquakes.
-Shooting its tongue into the sky it grabbed the moon but it’s wet forks “slipped on the horn of the moon” and when it crashed back to earth it caused a a great hole which caused the Baltic Sea “cutting of the Danes from Norway and Sweden.”
+As the Stoor Worm died the entire sky filled with smoke and believing the world was ending the islanders clambered up a hillside to watch the final death throes of the creature at a safe distance from the tidal waves and earthquakes.
+Shooting its tongue into the sky it grabbed the moon but it’s wet forks “slipped on the horn of the moon” and when it crashed back to earth it created the Baltic Sea “cutting of the Danes from Norway and Sweden.”

 For killing the Stoor Worm and the wizard the king gave to Assipattle the entire kingdom and permission to marry the princess.
 The wedding festivities lasted for nine weeks and the couple, of course, lived happily ever after - “And, if not dead, they are yet alive.”